 How to use this guide

-• A meta card showing risk, repair cost, and the symptom pattern
+- A meta card showing risk, repair cost, and the symptom pattern

-• The underlying mechanical issue in plain English
+- The underlying mechanical issue in plain English

-About 70% of readers will find their answer in the first four sections.
-Read top to bottom and stop when the symptom pattern matches yours.
-One important rule throughout: don't crank for more than 5-10 seconds at a time, and wait 30 seconds between attempts.
+One rule overrides everything: don't crank for more than 5-10 seconds at a time, and wait 30 seconds between attempts.
 Extended cranking can flood the engine, drain the battery, or overheat the starter — turning your problem into multiple problems.
+And if the crank ever sounds fast, light and free — like the engine suddenly lost its muscle tone — stop entirely.
+That sound is lost compression, and it's the most expensive sound in this guide.

 1. Empty fuel tank (yes, really) — $0